nagabarong/vayura/README.md

 - PostgreSQL 13+

 ### Environment Variables
-Create a `.env` file in the `backend/` directory with the following keys:
+Create a `.env` file in the project root with the following keys:

 ```env
 # Database Configuration